dhwaneetbhatt/dhwaneetbhatt/README.md

 ## Major Projects

 - [postman-code-generators](https://github.com/postmanlabs/postman-code-generators) - Generates code snippets for Postman requests.
 I was a maintainer of this project during my stint at Postman.
+- I created and maintained these projects when I worked at [Novo](https://novo.co).
   - [configurator](https://github.com/banknovo/configurator) - A CLI utility that makes it easy to source environment variables from AWS Parameters Store.
-I indpendently created and published this to GitHub.
   - [pool](https://github.com/banknovo/pool) - A connection pool for raw TCP connections.
-I indpendently created and published this to GitHub.

 ## Minor Contributions